openethereum/fether/README.md

 2) Publishing a new release to GitHub is performed by a maintainer of the repository.
 In this case you need to obtain the `GH_TOKEN` from GitHub settings and add it using `export GH_TOKEN="..."` to ~/.bashrc and then run `source ~/.bashrc`.
 If you get an error that the `GH_TOKEN` is missing and you are only building the binary but not publishing, then just ignore the error.

-### macOS
+### Mac

-Build and run binaries (i.e. .dmg) for production on macOS of a specific remote branch
+Build and run binaries (i.e. .dmg) for production on Mac of a specific remote branch

 ```bash
 git fetch origin INSERT_BRANCH_NAME:INSERT_BRANCH_NAME;